parth-s-harness/Gitops-Samples/Sample-2/README.md

 ![](/static/env_gitops_cluster.png)

 - Under **Execution**, we have steps as **Update Release Repo**, **Merge PR**, and **Fetch Linked Apps**.
-  1. Click on **Update Release Repo**, this step fetches JSON or YAML files, updates them with your changes, performs a commit and push, and then creates the PR.
+  1. Click on **Update Release Repo**.
+This step fetches JSON or YAML files, updates them with your changes, performs a commit and push, and then creates the PR.
    - Provide name for your step **Update Release Repo**.
    - Under **Optional Configuration**, Provide **PR Title (optional)** that will be the PR title for the PR that will be created for changes done in the `values.yaml` file.
    - Under **Variables (optional)**, we will update the `replicaCount` in Values YAML to `3` from `1`.